publicdocs/uscode/assets/md/titles/usc07/us/usc/t7/ch113/m__us_usc_t7_s8702.md

     (3) __Counter-cyclical payment__

-        The term “counter-cyclical payment” means a payment made to producers on a farm under [section 8714 of this title][/us/usc/t7/s8714].
+        The term “counter-cyclical payment” means a payment made to producers on a farm under section 8714 1 of this title.

     (4) __Covered commodity__